loggoo53/bevel/platforms/shared/charts/haproxy-ingress/README.md

 ## Usage

-The values.yaml contains the default values by the helm chart, this file can be modifed to configure the haproxy-ingress deployment.
+The values.yaml contains the default values by the helm chart, this file can be modified to configure the haproxy-ingress deployment.

 ## Customizing the chart